rails/rails/guides/source/generators.md

   end
 ```

-Our first customization on the workflow will be to stop generating stylesheet, JavaScript and test fixture files for scaffolds.
+The next customization on the workflow will be to stop generating stylesheet, JavaScript and test fixture files for scaffolds altogether.
 We can achieve that by changing our configuration to the following:

 ```ruby
 config.generators do |g|